ices-taf/doc/rules.md

 **1.1.2 Functions**

-These functions should not appear in TAF scripts, except in a custom `bootstrap.R` script:
+These functions cannot appear in TAF scripts, except in a custom `bootstrap.R`
+script:

 - `.libPaths`
 - `download`